Current ASAPs

 Program Alumni

-Current Role: Assistant Professor of Anesthesiology, University of Colorado
+Current Role: Assistant Professor of Anesthesiology, Washington University in St. Louis

 What does a normal day-in-the-life as a physician-scientist look like for you?